HinodeXRT/xrtpy/docs/install.rst

 A ZIP_ file containing the source code for official releases of `xrtpy` can be obtained `from PyPI`_ or `from Zenodo`_.

-Alternatively, official releases since 0.7.0 can be downloaded from the releases_ page on `XRTpy's GitHub repository`_.
+Alternatively, official releases can be downloaded from the releases_ page on `XRTpy's GitHub repository`_.

 Obtaining source code from GitHub